 Before cleaning your vinyl plank floors, gather all necessary cleaning supplies in one place.
 These may include a broom or vacuum cleaner, a microfiber mop, dish soap, and a bucket.
 Once you have gathered all your supplies, you can start cleaning your vinyl plank floors.

-Step 2 – Sweep or Vacuum Debris from the Floor
+Step 2 – Sweep or vacuum debris off the floor

-Start sweeping or vacuuming the floor thoroughly to remove loose dirt and debris.
-This step will help make the cleaning process more effective.
-If sweeping, collect all dirt and debris in a dustpan.
+Sweep the floor thoroughly to remove loose dirt and debris.
+This step will help make the cleaning process much easier.
+Pay extra attention to high-traffic areas and spots under furniture, where dirt likely accumulates.
+Collect the dirt and debris in a dustpan.

-Fill a bucket with hot or warm water and add two pumps or drops of liquid dishwashing soap.
-Be cautious about not adding too much soap that could possibly contribute to sticky floors.
+Fill a bucket with warm water and add vinegar and two pumps of liquid dishwashing soap.
+Be cautious about not adding too much soap.
+Too much soap can make the floors sticky.

-Dip the microfiber mop in the bucket of water and wring the wet mop out before applying it to the floor.
-Begin mopping the floor.
+Dip the microfiber mop in the bucket of water and begin mopping the floor.
 Mop in small sections, rinsing your mop regularly and changing your mop water as needed for best results.

-Microfiber mop heads are known for being gentle on your floors and easy to use.
-Additionally, microfiber mop heads wring out well, which helps avoid excess water on your floor.
-Best of all, they won’t scratch your vinyl plank flooring!
+Microfiber mop heads are known for being gentle on your floors, easy to use and they won’t scratch your vinyl plank flooring.

 Allow your floors to dry fully.
-To help expedite the drying process, turn on a ceiling fan in the room that was just mopped or open up the door to allow air to circulate.
+To help expedite the drying process, turn on a ceiling fan in the room or open a window or door to allow air to circulate.

-If you find that there is still stubborn scuff and built-up grime that remains on the floor, you can try the following:
+If you find that there is still stubborn scuff and built-up grime that remains on the floor, you can try one of the following products to remove it:

 What are some commercial cleaners that can be used?